InoryS/Clash-Parser-Online/README.md

 ## Features

-- Supports preprocessing of YAML configuration files.
-- Implements basic parser and mixin functionalities (refer to CFW documentation for details).
+- Implement basic CFW Parser and Mixin functions.
+(YAML method only, please refer to CFW documentation for functions)
-- Advanced features might not be fully implemented.
-Please refer to the examples in this project.
+- The advanced command function may not be fully implemented.
+If it has been implemented, please refer to the example in the project (although it is still not a complete example).

 ## Typical Use Cases